zalando/postgres-operator/docs/reference/cluster_manifest.md

   documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/)
   for the details on storage classes.
 Optional.

+* **useExistingClaim**
+  whether to use existing preprovisioned persistent volume claim.
+Optional.

 * **subPath**
   Subpath to use when mounting volume into Spilo container.
 Optional.